 Since 2006, profound political and technological changes have radically disrupted the animal selection landscape and have led to the emergence of a new breeding regime (Labatut, 2013; Labatut et al., 2013; Allaire et al., 2016).
 In 2006, the 1996 Livestock Breeding Act was amended as part of the Agricultural Guidance Law (Loi d’Orientation Agricole, LOA) that reorganised the genetic selection infrastructure and the role of its stakeholders.

-Several years prior, the territorial monopoly of selection cooperatives had been criticised by the French Competition Council (Conseil de la concurrence) which fined the genetics sector for obstruction to fair competition following complaints filed by veterinarians and foreign private operators wanted to set up business in France.
-Those involved in implementing the selection policy and the French government thus made a move to reorganise the genetics sector through the 2006 LOA, which abolished the territorial monopolies of AI cooperatives and thus encouraged the deregulation of the genetics market, but preserved the democratic access to genetic progress by setting up a Universal Artificial Insemination Service (Service Universel d’Insémination Artificielle, SUIA).
+Several years prior, the territorial monopoly of selection cooperatives had been criticised by the French Competition Council (Conseil de la concurrence) which fined the genetics sector for obstruction to fair competition following complaints filed by veterinarians and foreign private operators who wanted to set up business in France.
+Those involved in implementing the selection policy and the French government thus made a move to reorganise the genetics sector through the 2006 LOA, which abolished the territorial monopolies of AI cooperatives and thus encouraged the deregulation of the genetics market, but preserved the democratic access to genetic improvements by setting up a Universal Artificial Insemination Service (Service Universel d’Insémination Artificielle, SUIA).
 Each livestock farmer is now free to choose his/her own semen collection centre or semen store.
 The SUIA also issues calls for tender to ensure coverage in areas with low cattle farm density and the distribution of semen for breeds with smaller population sizes.

-The government has decreased its funding of animal genetics activities partly because it has reached the goal set in 1966 (and due to a decrease in agriculture public budget): French genetics now enjoys the same reputation as its competitors.
+The government has decreased its funding of animal genetics activities partly because it has reached the goal set in 1966 (and due to a decrease in agriculture funding in the public budget): French genetics now enjoys the same reputation as its competitors.
 It now delegates the authority and the responsibility for managing the national selection system to a trade association made up of selection stakeholders (specialised organisations and livestock farmers), “Livestock Genetics France” (France Génétique Elevage, FGE).
 The responsibilities of the CNAG have been largely reduced and the management of the genetic selection industry is now mainly in the hands of trade professionals.
 In the 2006 LOA, selection cooperatives have become animal selection businesses (Entreprises de selection, ES) and UPRAs have become breeding organisations (Organismes de selection, OS), which theoretically are more inclusive with regard to livestock farmers that use the breeds selected and managed by the OS.
-In certain cases ( the French Brown breed), stakeholders have joined forces to create combined selection organisation-businesses (OESs) that design and carry out the breeding programme.
+In certain cases (e.g., the French Brown breed), stakeholders have joined forces to create combined selection organisation-businesses (OESs) that design and carry out the breeding programme.
 As noted previously (Labatut et al., 2013), a central aspect of this new organisation is that the State nevertheless maintains a monopoly on the production of “official” indexes mandated to public research and development (R&D) institutes (INRA, Institut de l’Elevage), and the management of the genetic databases remains in the public domain.
-However, in conjunction with new technologies (similar those that occurred when AI was developed), other changes have rapidly taken place and will overwhelm this approach.
-Getting rid of the territorial monopoly helped accelerate the merging of operators and cooperatives.
+However, in conjunction with new technologies (similar to those that occurred when AI was developed), other changes have rapidly taken place and will overwhelm this approach.
+Getting rid of the territorial monopoly helped accelerate the merging of operators and mergers among cooperatives.
 In 2015, there were three main animal selection businesses with a Holstein genetic selection programme in France: Evolution, Gènes Diffusion and Origenplus.